MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaTeamChannel.md

 Only a user who is a member of the shared channel can retrieve channel information.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgTeamChannel](/powershell/module/Microsoft.Graph.Teams/Get-MgTeamChannel?view=graph-powershell-1.0)

 ## SYNTAX

 ### List1 (Default)